mattzzw/kindle-gphotos/README.md

 * `sync2kindle.sh`: Simple rsync helper for development

 ## Setup
-* Create a shared album called `kindle`.
-I typically use black and white filtered copies of images.
-The "Vista" Filter in Google Photos works fine for me for enhanced contrast.
-Also, I use the "Light" fader to slightly overexpose images.
+* Create a shared album called `kindle` in Google Photos and add a couple of photos.
+I typically use black and white filtered copies of photos.
+The "Vista" Filter in Google Photos works fine for me for enhancing contrast.
+Also, I use the "Light" fader to slightly overexpose the photos.
+This makes them more suitable for using a 4-bit eInk display.
 Just using the original color images looked too dull on the eink display.

 * You will need an [OAuth2](https://developers.google.com/identity/protocols/OAuth2) Client ID from Google in order to use the Photos API.
 Obtain OAuth 2.0 client credentials from the [Developers Console](https://console.developers.google.com/).
 Make sure, you add the scope `../auth/photoslibrary.readonly` to your OAuth consent screen.